-Small, XXL, super-sized, stuffed, in brioche, with bacon, extra brie (?), we like burgers any which way—ain’t no denying it.
+Small, XXL, super-sized, stuffed, in brioche, with bacon, extra brie (?), in Brisbane we like burgers any which way.
 So if you think you’ve seen it all, tackled the metaphorical whales of the Brisbane burger world so to speak, you’d better have tried the absolute best burgers in Brisbane.

 All hail the humble burger: it’s not going anywhere fast.